Urban Development Support

-Since the beginning of the 1970's, the Federal Government and Federal States - in the framework of the Federal Government-Federal States programmes - have together been providing financial support for investments in the reformation and development of cities and communities in the framework of programmes for the urban development grants.
+Since the beginning of the 1970's, the Federal Government and Federal States – in the framework of the Federal Government-Federal States programmes – have together been providing financial support for investments in the reformation and development of cities and communities in the framework of programmes for the urban development support.
 This is to strengthen the function of the cities as economic and living locations.
-Programmes of urban development grants are
+Programmes of urban development support are

 - Urban development and redevelopment measures